Projections

 What would I do differently or want to find out?

-• This is rather fun - try a different raster map to see the effect?
+• This is rather fun - try a different raster map background to see the effect?

 • Add some ocean-related data?
-Could get rather complex!
+Could get rather complex - would need a simpler background map.

 Process (more detail about how I made the map)